 Registering Civil Partnership in Scotland

-- Travel to and from venues for the purposes of marriage or civil partnership is not restricted.
+- a party to the marriage or civil partnership is seriously ill

 Mixed-sex Civil Partnerships